samuelmahr/appt-scheduling/README.md

 ## Design Considerations & More
 ### Project Structure
 This is basically how I'm used writing Go applications, except for models package.
 I just wanted to separate out structs and see if I like it better this way.

+In a larger service, there may be multiple objects that would make this project structure make more sense.
+It's a little overkill for this project, but it can be expanded on just for fun (add users table, trainers table, etc)

 ### Testing
 Unit tests mock most interfaces except for code that actually accesses data (`repo` package)

 Code hitting the database does have unit tests that will persist data into the table.
 I prefer to ensure interactions with the database work as expected.

+I am only testing the controller package and repo package.
+The other packages are mostly app/config/router setup.

 Having the database running with docker compose is required.